brycewray/hugo-site/content/posts/2022/06/major-updates-my-favorite-writing-apps.md

 {{< lite-youtube videoTitle="The Biggest Update to iA Writer Yet" videoId="LCUAxS7zaVk" >}}

-*(After having spent the last two-and-a-half years using iA Writer, I agree with him about those key shortcuts that moved, but them’s the breaks.)*
+*(After having spent the last three-and-a-half years using iA Writer, I agree with him about those key shortcuts that moved, but them’s the breaks.)*

 In addition to what Gravina described, the [official release announcement](https://ia.net/topics/ia-writer-6-now-with-lasers) mentioned these enhancements: